 Ulm considered this a “revelation” and immediately perceived the “vast potentialities” of “money and public prominence” airplanes represented.”8

-And so was born the kernel of an idea: Ulm with Smithy — and other pioneering aviators who had survived the war — would go on to set records, open new air routes, and capture the imagination of post-war Australians like never before with their tests of skill and courage still admired in this century.
+Ulm with Smithy — and other pioneering aviators who had survived the war — would go on to set records and open new air routes.
+They would capture the imagination of post-war Australians like never before with tests of skill and courage, still admired today.

 Flying the Southern Cross